 In this scenario, the key used for encryption of the Database Encryption Key (DEK), called TDE protector, is a customer-managed asymmetric key stored in a customer-owned and customer-managed Azure Key Vault (AKV), a cloud-based external key management system.
 Key Vault is highly available and scalable secure storage for RSA cryptographic keys, optionally backed by FIPS 140-2 Level 2 validated hardware security modules (HSMs).
 It doesn't allow direct access to a stored key, but provides services of encryption/decryption using the key to the authorized entities.
 The key can be generated by the key vault, imported, or transferred to the key vault from an on-prem HSM device.

-For Azure SQL Database and Azure Synapse, the TDE protector is set at the logical server level and is inherited by all encrypted databases associated with that server.
+For Azure SQL Database and Azure Synapse Analytics, the TDE protector is set at the server level and is inherited by all encrypted databases associated with that server.
 For Azure SQL Managed Instance, the TDE protector is set at the instance level and is inherited by all encrypted databases on that instance.
-The term server refers both to SQL Database logical server and managed instance throughout this document, unless stated differently.
+The term server refers both to a server in SQL Database and Azure Synapse and to a managed instance in SQL Managed Instance throughout this document, unless stated differently.

 For those using service-managed TDE who would like to start using customer-managed TDE, data remains encrypted during the process of switching over, and there is no downtime nor re-encryption of the database files.
 Switching from a service-managed key to a customer-managed key only requires re-encryption of the DEK, which is a fast and online operation.